 Canberra Theatre Centre and Canberra Ticketing work in partnership with Qtix for ticketing of productions.
 Qtix is the ticketing agency wholly owned by the Queensland Performing Arts Trust trading as Queensland Performing Arts Centre (QPAC) ABN 13 9967 571 128.

 In these Terms and Conditions, the “Canberra Theatre Centre” and “Canberra Ticketing” means the Canberra Theatre Centre, part of the Cultural Facilities Corporation, an ACT Government statutory authority established under the Cultural Facilities Corporation ACT (1997), to manage significant cultural venues in the ACT.

 COVID-19 Additional Ticket Terms

 The following additional terms will apply to each person who holds a ticket for the event, including the person who has made the relevant booking, and each guest:

-- you have tested positive to COVID-19 in the past 14 days;
+- b. you are awaiting results for, or have tested positive to COVID-19

-- you have been advised or required to self-isolate or quarantine.
+- c. you have been advised to self-isolate or quarantine

 If you cannot attend the event by reason of this clause, please contact Canberra Ticketing prior to the event to discuss refund options.

-- You must comply with designated seat allocations, maintain good hand hygiene and maintain 1.5m social distance between each other person (including members of your group);
+3. You must comply with designated seat allocations, maintain good hand hygiene and maintain 1.5m social distance between each person in the foyer, toilets and other common areas (other than members of your group);

-- In the case of any person present at the Venue for the relevant event testing positive for COVID-19 or is suspected to have COVID-19, your personal information (and that of your guests) may be used and disclosed for the purposes of contact tracing.
+6. In the case of any person present at the Venue for the relevant event testing positive for COVID-19 or is suspected to have COVID-19, your personal information may be used and disclosed for the purposes of contact tracing.